Shyclone-me/first-git-hub-try/README.md

 # first-git-hub-try
-this is my fir time using github date: 11/11/2025 author- Pratyush Rajbhandari
+this is my fir time using github date: 11/11/2025 <br>
+author- Pratyush Rajbhandari